metalcarratt/ministry/ls/Leviticus/readme.md

 The tresspass offering
 - [Message 21](msg21.md) - dealing with sins; composed of the sin offering and burnt offering (tree with environment and fruit)
+- [Message 22](msg22.md) - four particular sins: not testifying, contacting death, expressing the natural man, speaking rashly aaprt from the Lord

+## The laws of the offerings

+The law of the burnt offering
+- [Message 23](msg23.md) - kept burning continually; adding wood every morning; consecration as the foundation for us to enjoy God

+The law of the meal offering
+- [Message 24](msg24.md) - in the church; for the priests (we must be priests in reality)

+The law of the sin offering
+- [Message 25](msg25.md) - the "rule of the new creation"; holy, based on burnt offering, eaten in a holy place, making us holy, the need to be broken (and others)